uranusjr/molt/design/lock-file.md

   containing the lock file.
 The file located at the path will be used as the package.
 * If `vcs` is present, the value should be a VCS URL, as specified by [pip VCS support].
-An additional key `ref` is required that points to an exact revision of the VCS repository, e.g. a Git commit.
+An additional key `rev` is required that points to an exact revision of the VCS repository, e.g. a Git commit.

 [pip configurations]: https://pip.pypa.io/en/stable/user_guide/#config-file